 There are many programs that will let you design a 3D model yourself.
 These are often referred to as CAD (Computer Aided Design) programs.
 SolidWorks, Inventor, and AutoCAD are all popular options, but there are plenty that you can explore.
 The main advantage of designing your own model is the control you have over the shape.
 Once you have sculpted your model to your preferred specifications, you can save your CAD file as an STL file and then you are ready to continue to slicing.

-If you are a Pro Software subscriber you will also have access to the Object Creator which lets you originate and manipulate cylinders, prisms, and droplets all in the same user interface as the rest of your printing.
+If you are a Pro Software subscriber you will also have access to the Integrated Shape Editor which lets you originate and manipulate cylinders, prisms, and droplets all in the same user interface as the rest of your printing.

 Convert from Medical Imaging